-Checklist for Dasic requirements for type U firstrument Checklist for Type U Requirements Requirement Testing procedures Passed Failed Not Applicable Remarks U1 Does the required manufacturer's documentation fulfil the requirement U1 (a-g)?
+, - Checklist for Type U Requirements Requirement Testing procedures Passed Failed Not Applicable Remarks [] U1 Does the required manufacturer's documentation fulfil the requirement U1 (a-g)?
 U2 Is a software identification realised as required in U2?
 U3 Are commands entered via the user interface prevented from inadmissibly influencing the legally relevant software and measurement data?
-U4 Do commands inputted via communication interfaces of the device not inadmissibly influence the legally relevant software, device-specific parameters and measurement data?
-U5 Are legally relevant software and measurement data protected against accidental or unintentional changes?
+1 U4 Do commands inputted via communication interfaces of the device not inadmissibly influence the legally relevant software, device-specific parameters and measurement data?
+1 U5 Are legally relevant software and measurement data protected against accidental or unintentional changes?
 U6 Are legally relevant software and measurement data secured against inadmissible, intentional modification or replacement?
 U7 Are legally relevant parameters secured against inadmissible modification?
 U8 Is the authenticity of the measurement data that are presented guaranteed?
 U9 Is the legally relevant software designed in such a way that other software does not inadmissibly influence it?
-Ex olana tions are needed if there are deviations from software requiremen ts.
+Exp olana tions are needed if there are deviations from software requiremen ts.